roycetech/learn-ruby/learn-rails/zombie_redux/README.md

 Overview:
 =========

-This project is based on the CodeSchool course [Rails for Zombies Redux](https://www.codeschool.com/courses/rails-for-zombies-redux)
+This project is based on the CodeSchool course [Rails for Zombies Redux](https://www.codeschool.com/courses/rails-for-zombies-redux) and [Testing with RSpec](https://www.codeschool.com/courses/testing-with-rspec)

 Project Features: